liquinlab/elm-smile/docs/timeline.md

   content when the user is "done" with the experiment (`requiresDone: true`).
   Another option (`requiresWithdraw: true`) requires the participant to have withdrawn from the page before showing.

-## Views

-In <SmileText />, each major phase of an experiment is associated with its own component.
-We call these phases "Views" although there is nothing particularly special about them (they are in fact just ordinary Vue components).
-"Views" is just a useful conceptual difference for thinking about these bigger "parts" or "phases" of an experiment.
-We might have called them "pages", "routes", "sections", "parts", or "phases" but "views" is a common designation in other packages.
-For example, the welcome page, informed consent, instructions, and debriefing are all examples of Views.
-Each View is associated with one Vue component that is responsible for rendering the content of that View.
-A view is of course made up of many smaller components, but the view is a special, top-level component that is configurable on a **timeline**.
-When we create a view we usually include it into the filename: `WelcomeView.vue`, `ConsentView.vue`, etc...

-To help make clear the distinction between a "View" and a "Component", consider the following examples:

-- A block of trials in an experiment might be one "View" but be composed of many "Components" (e.g., a trial component, a fixation component, a feedback component, etc...).
-- A consent form might be one "View" but be composed of many "Components" (e.g., a consent text component, a signature component, a submit button component, etc...).
-- A welcome page might be one "View" but be composed of many "Components" (e.g., a welcome text component, a start button component, etc...).

-Of course it would be possible to make your experiment just use a single view and have the logic of that view flip between things like instructions, trials, and debriefing.
-However, it is often easier to manage the complexity of an experiment by breaking it into smaller, more manageable pieces.
-This is the idea behind the "View" concept.
-Views tend be to modular and reusable "sections" of an experiment that you might use in different experiments or in different parts of the same experiment.

 ## Timeline